Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 ratronus ppies of the sewers summon swarm of rats 3 per 2 long rests

-the rest of the reward
+the rest of the reward +300gp

 shiv is kinda sad that marilyne roll

+everyone has marked coins

+marilyne -1 coin

+semyon orders Chrone to come to the research gang

+hunter is prepped
+rat is prepped